Measuring sugar levels in blood and urine yourself

 Many people with diabetes measure their blood sugar levels themselves.
-For those who inject insulin several times a day, checking their sugar levels with a blood glucose meter is an important part of their daily treatment.
+For those who inject insulin several times a day, checking their sugar levels is an important part of their daily treatment.

 • Take a test strip out of the package and insert it into the glucose meter.